Skip to main content

 • Action: whether the event was an update or rollback

-• Summary: the key threshold or News filter changes
+• Summary: the key threshold or News retrieval changes

 • Changed by: the user who performed the change